est. 1843

 Members leave to begin Lighthouse Baptist Church in Sussex (now Gospel Fellowship Church)

-Church amended the constitution, affirming a plurality of Elders, and defining the Biblical role of both Elders and Deacons.
+Church amends the constitution, affirming a plurality of Elders, and defining the Biblical role of both Elders and Deacons.

-New building on Hickory Hill Drive was dedicated on Sunday, September 27th
+New building on Hickory Hill Drive is dedicated on Sunday, September 27th

 We are a church in the midst of a gospel resurgence.
 Want to find out how we've stuck around for so long?
 It's supernatural!